leonardofaria/leonardofaria.net/content/posts/2020/11/30/the-undocumented-lighthouse-guide.md

 ## Quick Lighthouse intro

-Lighthouse is an [open-source](https://github.com/GoogleChrome/lighthouse) automated tool for auditing the quality of web pages.
+Lighthouse is an <A href="https://github.com/GoogleChrome/lighthouse">open-source</A> automated tool for auditing the quality of web pages.
 This tool generates scores for performance, accessibility, progressive web apps, SEO, and best practices of a specific URL.
 Lighthouse also offers recommendations on how to improve the inefficient items of the audits.

 ![Lighthouse report for leonardofaria.net](/wp-content/uploads/2020/11/lighthouse-report-leonardofaria-net.jpg)